devanooga/devanooga.com/readme.md

     - **`stackoverflow`** (optional) StackOverflow account name.

 If you have recommendations for new fields, please submit an issue or a pull request!

+# Running tests

+Before a PR will be merged, it must be passing tests.
+We have the best tests, don't we folks?

+To run tests in your dev environment, execute `bundle exec rake tests`.

+You can create new tests in the `test` directory.